Canadian Oil Companies: Acquisition by Shell

 In July 1962, Royal Dutch Shell, through a subsidiary called Hesper Oil Company Limited, submitted an offer to purchase Canadian Oil Companies, Limited for $39 per share.
 The board of directors rejected this offer.
 In September of that year two more purchase offers came to Canadian.
 The first was from the Hudson's Bay Oil and Gas Company, which offered shareholders two common shares and one 5.5 percent cumulative convertible share in the continuing company.
 The second offer was from Shell, this time through another subsidiary called Shell Investments Limited, and proposed a purchase at $52.20 per share.
 On Tuesday, 25 September the board of directors recommended proceeding with the Shell offer.
 The offer was ultimately accepted by Power Corporation, the controlling shareholder.
-On 12 October Shell Investments mailed its formal offer to shareholders.
+On 12 October, Shell Investments mailed its formal offer to shareholders.
 Shell's acquisition included Canadian's refineries in Sarnia and Bowden, two tanker ships, 150 storage tanks, and 3,000 White Rose gas stations.
 The company's value at the time was around $125 million.

 The takeover of Canadian by Shell followed several other American acquisitions of major domestic oil companies.
-Earlier in 1962 British-American Oil acquired the Anglo American Exploration Company and the Royalite Oil Company, both based in Calgary.
+Earlier in 1962, British American Oil, which was controlled by Gulf Oil, acquired the Anglo American Exploration Company and the Royalite Oil Company, both based in Calgary.
 The purchase of Canadian elicited considerable anxiety throughout the country.
 On 3 October the matter was discussed in the House of Commons.
-New Democratic member H. W. Herridge suggested a delay in the acquisition and asked if Prime Minister John Diefenbaker would urge the directors of Canadian to "put Canada first."
+New Democratic member H. W. Herridge suggested a delay in the acquisition and asked if Prime Minister John Diefenbaker would urge the directors of Canadian to "put Canada first".
 Diefenbaker replied that "it is beyond the jurisdiction of the government to act in his behalf, however desirous all Canadians are that ownership and management of our resources be in Canadian hands."
 Before the sale was finalised, the Calgary Herald opined that "another part of Canada seems about to slip through Canadian fingers. [...]
 As regrettable as the situation may be in terms of our nationhood, it seems scarcely reasonable to expect that the shareholders will reject the offer.
 One offer from Shell was refused, but it was inevitable that a more attractive price would be offered for this last major Canadian-controlled, integrated oil company in the Dominion."